tatitati/HTTP_AKKA_project/README.md

 - [x] ~Create subprojects for Domain and infrastructure~
 - [ ] How to tag tests? (and filter them in the CLI)
 - [x] ~Create custom taks in SBT to run tests in specific app-layers~
-- [ ] How to set environment variables like Hosts, port for Redis?, for each environment...scala-env
+- [ ] How to set environment variables like Hosts, port for Redis?, for each environment...scala-env :fire:
 - [x] ~Execute test in infrastructure subproject in serie instead of in parallel~

 ### With general coding concepts:
-- [ ] Investigate thread safe (multiple execution contexts)
+- [ ] Investigate if I should refactor to use Actors :fire:

 ### with project
 - [ ] Add license file